+Membership is via the Omnibus Society (click top right).
 New members are always welcome.
 Our contact details are at the foot of this page.

 In July 2014, a new long-term project group on London horse bus operations was formed.
 This group will bring together the available information on all aspects of horse buses in London, from both primary and secondary sources, with a view to producing a series of publications.
-Members wishing to participate in the project are invited to contact the secretary of the project, Peter Osborn, via peter@Red-RF.com.
+Volunteers wishing to participate in the project are invited to contact the secretary of the project, Peter Osborn, via peter@Red-RF.com.

 Bulletin indexes (to Volume 7 only at present)

 * the London Transport area is treated for the purposes of LHRG as the former Central and Country Areas up to deregulation in 1986, and the Greater London area thereafter.
 Post-1986 services in the area outside Greater London are covered by PHRG.